fghibellini/iso8601-chrome-extension/README.md

 1. annotate currency values with conversions
 1. add explanations on top of cryptic notation that you came up with

+See the accompanying [blog post](https://fghibellini.com/posts/2022-12-17-Leveraging-UUIDs-to-the-Max/index.html) for a deeper explanation.

 ## Steps

 ### Step 1